nerdsupremacist/Mealy/README.md

 ```

 This means that for the state machine, Mealy will create tests so that we cover every possible edge/transition of our State Machine.
-This means it will test:
+This means it will test 3 cases:
 - Doing nothing
 - Toggle
 - Toggle (to On) -> Toggle (to Off)